ronaldbmz/Real-Estate-Sold-Current/README.md

 - In order to give a customized color gradient based on number of properties sold/current listing, function "L.DivIcon" from "L.markerClusterGroup" is updated in JavaScript to have different class names in HTML and those class names are further used in CSS to define the color coding for each cluster group.

 #### Insights
-- At a higher level, we can observe that Frisco and Irving are the hotspot areas as there are more than 100 properties being currently avaialble and more than 100 properties being sold in the past 6 months.
+- At a higher level, we can observe that Frisco and Irving are hotspot areas as there are more than 100 properties being currently avaialble and more than 100 properties being sold in the past 6 months.
-- On the other hand, we can notice that in the past 6 months only ~20 properties being sold in Fort Worth area and around same number of properties are currently available as well.
+- On the other hand, we can see that in the past 6 months only ~20 properties being sold in Fort Worth area and around same number of properties are currently available as well.

 ![map_chart](Images/map_chart.png)